AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 Here, we can see that we have set the Request Headers, including:

 - `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
-- `authorization`: the key to call the API, which can be selected directly after applying.
+- `authorization`: the key to call the API, which can be selected directly after application.

-Additionally, we have set the Request Body, including:
+Additionally, the Request Body is set, including:

 - `type`: the type of search resource, currently supporting only six types, with the default being `search`.
 - `query`: the search keyword.